 Anyway, I was raised on TV.
 Not that I watched some insane amount of it, but it was a normal part of life.
 But after having kids of my own I began to worry that the quantity & quality of cable fare was more problematic than the programming content of my childhood, both for me and the kids.
 Not that I did anything about it.

 Then about 13 years ago, our pastor, Fr.
-Day, suggested we parishioners consider giving up TV for Lent.
+Day, suggested at Mass that we parishioners consider giving up TV for Lent.
 I'd considered it before....and passed.
 But that year while driving home, my Fabulous Wife and I decided we'd try it, cold turkey.
 The kids were maybe 4 or 5 years old; they were not consulted.

 The next day, Monday, I returned the converter box.
 The cable company rep asked me what was wrong with the cable box?
 Nothing, we're just giving up TV for Lent.
 A couple of people thought that was incredible, asked about the thinking behind it.
 I pointed out we hadn't actually missed any TV yet, and it might not work out.

 Monday was awful.
 So was Tuesday.
 But by Sunday, we were adjusting.
 Within 2 weeks, we were acclimated.
 Easter Sunday rolled around, and we and the kids decided to just leave the TV off indefinitely.